TudorTacal/CV/README.md

 ### Learning new technologies

-It's amazing to see our progress, we started from the [command line](https://github.com/TudorTacal/clmystery) in the precourse and finished with deploying a **complex web application** deployed on Heroku.
+It's amazing to see our progress, we started from the [command line](https://github.com/TudorTacal/clmystery) in the precourse and finished with deploying a **complex web application** on Heroku.

 Every week we had to learn a new language, framework, library, best practice or design pattern.
 This has made me to become **tech agnostic**.
 To showcase this, I learned the basics of the **MERN** stack in just 2 days for my final project.